 - Since the preferred choices will be energy-efficient and non-toxic materials and manufacturing and recycling processes will be selected.

-As a matter of fact, an Ellen MacArthur Foundation study found out that a circular economy development path could halve carbon dioxide emissions by 2030, relative to today’s levels.
+As a matter of fact, an Ellen MacArthur Foundation study found out that a circular economy development path could halve carbon dioxide emissions by 2030, relative to 2018 levels.

 Healthy And Resilient Soils – Environmental Benefits Of The Circular Economy

-In reality, a circular economy model working in Europe’s food systems has the potential to decrease 80% of the use of artificial fertilizer and therefore contributing to the natural balance in the soil, according to a study from the Ellen MacArthur Foundation.
+In reality, a circular economy model working in Europe’s food systems has the potential to decrease 80% of the use of artificial fertilizer and therefore contributing to the natural balance of soils, according to a study from the Ellen MacArthur Foundation.

 - More information on the negative impacts of the linear economy on the soil in our article > The ecological impact of coffee.